Steps to Apply

 - Three recent works which best demonstrate present abilities.
 One of which should be of moderate to large scale (e.g., movement of string quartet, choral work of at least 5 minutes)

-- Interview with the Composition faculty
+- Applicants are also required to complete an Interview with the Composition faculty

 Music Education (M.M.)